 This project described in this report, otherwise known as the Emergency Action, is located in the McClellan Kerr Arkansas River Navigation System (MKARNS) located in northeastern Oklahoma (Figure 1).
-The section of the MKARNS impacted by U.S. Army Corps of Engineers (USACE) actions, as a result of the 2019 flooding, extends from the City of Tulsa (river mile [RM] 444.5) to approximately 8.5 miles upstream of Fort Smith, Arkansas (RM 319).
-The action impacts throughout the system were either "approved," "proposed," or were not discussed ("not approved") in the 2005 Arkansas River Navigation Study Environmental Impact Statement (EIS).
-Although dredging and disposal occurred throughout the study area, it is assumed impacts resulting from the USACE action were focused within the Webbers Falls Pool and Robert S. Kerr Pool.
-Disposal within the Webbers Falls Pool and Robert S. Kerr Pool occurred without approval from the 2005 EIS.
+The section of the MKARNS impacted by USACE actions, as a result of the 2019 flooding, extends from the City of Tulsa (river mile [RM] 444.5) to approximately 8.5 miles upstream of Fort Smith, Arkansas (RM 319).
+Although dredging and disposal occurred throughout the study area, impacts resulting from the USACE action were localized within the Webbers Falls Pool and Robert S. Kerr Pool.